 Henry Lee, esquire, later alderman and Member of Parliament for Canterbury, acquired the manor from the Sheldon heirs in 1680.
 He resided at the property, known by this period by the name Dunjeen or Dane John.
 He died in September 1734.

-Henry Lee’s descendant.
+Of the same generation of the Lee Warner family.
 In 1752, Thomas Lee Warner pulled down to the ground the mansion house of the Dungeon, then known as Donjon, alias the Coventryhouse (so called from Lady Coventry’s having resided in it), leaving only a few of the offices in the front and the garden walls standing, together with the farmhouse and buildings adjacent.
 He died possessed of the estate in 1768.

 Period: From 1768